 See The Thein Mu Pagoda

-The grounds of the temple aren’t only attractive but also it’s a site of political significance.
-During 1963, there’s was Buddhist Crisis and Catholic government cracked down the country’s Buddhism.
+The grounds of the temple are not only attractive but also it is a site of political significance.
+In 1963, there’s was Buddhist Crisis and the Catholic government cracked down on the country’s Buddhism.

 When the 9 unarmed Buddhists were killed in Hue, the Thein Mu Pagoda became an organizing point for people who are involved in this movement.

-When government refused appeals for the religious equity, Thich Quang Duc, a Buddhist monk, drove to Ho Chi Minh City and sacrificed himself through burning himself on fire.
+When the government refused appeals for religious equity, Thich Quang Duc, a Buddhist monk, drove to Ho Chi Minh City and sacrificed himself by burning himself on fire.

 Beaulieu Boutique Hotel

-Rating 9.4, Prices start from $36 for Double room
+Rating 9.4, Prices start from $36 for a double room

-Elegantly furnished offers rooms with air con and feature wooden flooring and large window.
+Elegantly furnished offers rooms with air-con and feature wooden flooring and a large window.
 A flat-screen TV and kettle are included.
-En suite bathroom comes with shower facility and a hairdryer.
+En suite bathroom comes with a shower facility and a hairdryer.

-Rating 9.1, Prices start from $19 for Double room
+Rating 9.1, Prices start from $19 for a double room

 Midtown Hotel Hue

-Rating 8.8, Prices start from $45 for Double room
+Rating 8.8, Prices start from $45 for a double room

-Finally, as you as see there is a good range of things to do on Hue Vietnam such as visiting the Hue Imperial city to explore Khai Dinh tombs.
+Finally, Hue is a beautiful city in Vietnam, and would recommend that you take the time to visit Hue.
+The city is focused on tourism.
+You can enjoy visiting the Imperial city, going to the museums, exploring Khai Dinh tombs, or going hiking in Bach Ma National Park.
 All you have to do is to choose the stuff you prefer and start enjoying what Hue has to offer.